xaya/xaya_tutorials/MoverSharp.md

 In the Program.cs file, we connected to libxayawrap.dll.
 We edited `FLAGS_xaya_rpc_url` specifically for our own machines by changing the password so that the program would properly connect.

-In CallbackFunctions.cs we looked at how game logic is implemented.
-This was done in 3 C++ callbacks inside of libxayagame that we wired up and implemented as delegates in C#:
+XAYAWrapper exposed 3 callbacks from libxayagame for us to implement our game logic.
+We did this in 3 classes in CallbackFunctions.cs:

 - initialCallbackResult
 - forwardCallbackResult